Sacroiliac joint syndrome treatment. Arthrosis of the sacroiliac joints symptoms. Adhesions due to inflammation of the internal genital organs

 • change in gait (“penguin gait”).

-Osteoarthritis requires quick, correct treatment.
+Arthrosis requires fast, proper treatment.
 When the first signs of the disease appear, you should consult a specialist as soon as possible.
-Diagnostics and correct diagnosis are the basis for successful treatment!
+Diagnosis and making the correct diagnosis is the basis for successful treatment!

 Diagnostics

-To determine the severity of dysfunction of the sacroiliac joint, a number of test samples have been developed and are used, in addition to the flexion test, including a test for:
+To determine the severity of sacroiliac joint dysfunction, a number of test tests have been developed and used, in addition to the flexion test, including a test for:

 • elasticity;